 The sheer scope of demand for new places to party in Singapore is driving entrepreneurs into numerous parts of the city, but the entertainments on offer at Clarke Quay is well established and hard to beat.

 Zirca in Clarke Quay is hands down the best and most famous venue for seeing international DJs, as well as local talent specializing in electro, house, progressive and trance.
-The themed parties are without doubt the place to be during holidays and weekends if you’re looking for excitement and entertainment.
+The themed parties are without doubt the place to be during holidays and weekends if you’re looking for excitement and entertainment in Clarke Quay.

 Other noteworthy establishments in the neighborhood include Se7en1nch and the Bellini Grande.
 The London-esque Ministry of Sound is also a good fallback for nocturnal pleasure seekers.